ge9-2/UEFI-Shell-Custom-StartupDelay/README.md

    by a "hidden" commit, that would perform something malicious, and that we would later delete, since it is impossible for anyone without an army of supercomputers to alter a git commit in order to "fake" a specific SHA-1.
-   NB: You don't have to take our word for that last claim.
-Just google "SHA-1 collision" and also look into the measures that git is taking to switch to SHA-256 so as to make the possibility of collision impossible.
 4. At this stage, you have assurance that the commit that was used to build the binary is a public one.
 However, you must also further validate that the EDK2 source that was used for the build is also the public one that